lowrycode/ski-arise-project/README.md

 It would be natural to show multiple images for each ski resort using a carousel.
 This was not done due to the time taken to generate suitable images but it would make for a better user experience.

+The info page is lacking images in the **Beginners** and **Slopes** sections.
+These could be added to increase user engagement with these sections.

 The company may decide to continue to expand their business strategy to target larger group bookings.
 Therefore, the remaining (could-have) User Stories could be implemented.

 # Technologies Used